The Queen of Spades (1949 film): Plot

 Herman attends the funeral of the countess, and is terrified to see the deceased open her eyes in the coffin and look at him.
-Later that night, Herman reads a chapter of his book titled The Dead Will Give Up Their Secrets.
+Later that night, Herman reads a chapter of his book entitled "The Dead Will Give Up Their Secrets".
 Subsequently, the ghost of the countess visits his apartment.
-The ghost names the secret of the three cards (three, seven, ace), but orders him to marry Lizavyeta as a condition.
-The next day Herman tries to reconcile with Lizavyeta, but she again rejects him.
+The ghost names the secret of the three cards (three, seven, ace), but orders him to marry Lizaveta as a condition.
+The next day Herman tries to reconcile with Lizaveta, but she again rejects him.

 Herman takes his entire savings to a gaming salon.
 When he arrives, Andrei challenges him to a duel.
 Herman accepts on condition that Andrei play a hand of faro with him; Andrei accepts.
 Herman bets all his savings on the three of spades and wins.
 Herman and Andrei agree on a second round, which Herman wins on the seven of spades.
 A third round is played.
 Herman spots the ace of spades in his hand in front of the queen of spades.
 Herman places his selected card face down on the table and bets on the ace—but when cards are shown, he finds he has bet on the queen of spades and loses everything.
 Showing compassion, Andrei escorts a very distraught Herman from the gambling table, who mumbles repeatedly "three, seven, ace … three, seven, queen".

-Lizavyeta and Andrei celebrate their future happiness together by fulfilling Lizavyeta's dream of purchasing every bird in the bird market and setting them all free.
+Lizaveta and Andrei celebrate their future happiness together by fulfilling Lizaveta's dream of purchasing every bird in the bird market and setting them all free.